cyberphor/blog/_posts/2018-07-12-cliffnotes-for-cyber-security-laws.md

 Exempts authorized law enforcement or intelligence activities.

-The Computer Fraud and Abuse Act of 1986 established a handful of computer-related activites as criminal offenses.
-These activites include (but are not limited to) the following: accessing a government computer without authorization, stealing fiancial/government information, damaging or causing the loss of a protected computer, and collecting passwords.
+The Computer Fraud and Abuse Act of 1986 established a handful of computer-related activities as criminal offenses.
+These activities include (but are not limited to) the following: accessing a government computer without authorization, stealing financial/government information, damaging or causing the loss of a protected computer, and collecting passwords.

 ### References
 * [H.R.4718 - Bill Summary](https://www.congress.gov/bill/99th-congress/house-bill/4718)